 Additionally, for members who have a participation date prior to January 1, 2014, the highest final compensation is used to determine the amount of retirement benefits available to the member from each applicable benefit formula for the respective systems and separate checks are issued by each system independently.

-To determine your retirement benefits at KRS only, log on to
+To determine your retirement benefits at KPPA only, log on to

 Member Self Service.
 To determine your retirement benefits at TRS, visit the Teachers' Retirement System website at